ui-router/angular/CONTRIBUTING.md

 # Report an Issue

 Help us make UI-Router better!
 If you think you might have found a bug, or some other weirdness, start by making sure it hasn't already been reported.
-You can [search through existing ui-router-ng2 issues](https://github.com/ui-router/ng2?search?q=wat%3F&type=Issues) and [ui-router-core issues](https://github.com/ui-router/core?search?q=wat%3F&type=Issues) to see if someone's reported one similar to yours.
+You can [search through existing @uirouter/angular issues](https://github.com/ui-router/ng2?search?q=wat%3F&type=Issues) and [@uirouter/core issues](https://github.com/ui-router/core?search?q=wat%3F&type=Issues) to see if someone's reported one similar to yours.

 If not, then [create a plunkr](http://bit.ly/UIR-Plunk) that demonstrates the problem (try to use as little code